-It’s important to spend a little time each day just for you.
-Spend a bit of time on your own to o what you want to do.
+One of the vital positive habits to develop is allocating a little time each day solely for yourself.
+Spend a bit of time on your own to do what you want to do.
 Read, write, meditate, play music, dance, sing – do what makes you feel happy.

 5. Exercising (almost) daily

 The benefits of just 20 minutes of exercise per day are well documented.
 Even 10-15 minutes of vigorous exercise per day can be enormously beneficial.
-It will keep your metabolism high and build muscle tone, both helping you to burn more calories; it will help you sleep better and make you less prone to illness.
+This daily habit will keep your metabolism high and build muscle tone, helping you burn more calories; it will help you sleep better and make you less prone to illness.

 No complicated diets or spending hours at the market or in the kitchen are required.
-Just make some simple changes to the way you do things – eat a piece of fruit at breakfast; buy a salad for lunch or dinner; take some nuts of fruit to work as a snack; have a couple of ‘sugar free’ days per week; stop taking sugar in your tea.
-Simple, little changes can have a huge impact on your health.
+Just make some simple changes to the way you do things – eat a piece of fruit at breakfast; buy a salad for lunch or dinner; take some nuts or fruit to work as a snack; have a couple of ‘sugar-free’ days per week; stop taking sugar in your tea.
+Simple, tiny changes can have a huge impact on your health.

 9. Keeping in touch with friends and family